 The goal is not to become “stress free”.
 That would be impossible.
 The goal is to reduce your stress by any amount no matter how small, on a regular basis every day.
 By doing this you’re sending your body signals that it is a good and safe time to become pregnant and care for a new baby.
 Without your body’s unspoken permission and cooperation, becoming pregnant becomes more of an uphill experience.

 Stress Reduction is effectively managed by Traditional Chinese Medical Treatment.

-A useful thing to accept is that you have considerable control what goes on with your body.
+You have considerable control over what goes on with your body.
 This is a simple and absolute truth.
 When you decide that it is time to have a baby, there are plenty of simple things that you can do to reduce your stress and take care of yourself.
 Think of it as homework, unless that stresses you out. ( :